 Before joining Preszler Law, Joseph practiced with two prominent litigation firms in Vancouver, British Columbia.
 He has also worked for the Office of the Ombudsperson, the Residential Tenancy Branch, the Ministry of Attorney General and a legal clinic that provides free legal representation to people with low incomes.

-Joseph is a columnist for Reasonable Doubt, a legal column that appears in NOW Magazine and The Georgia Straight (articles archived here and here).
-He contributes to continuing legal education seminars for lawyers and paralegals and has previously offered pro bono legal services to young people from foster care.
+Joseph writes for Reasonable Doubt, a legal column that appeared in NOW Magazine and The Georgia Straight.
+He is also a contributor to CTV’s expert hour on personal injury topics and has appeared on CBC discussing a variety of legal topics.
+He contributes to continuing legal education seminars for lawyers and paralegals and offers pro bono legal services to young people from foster care.

-Outside of the office, Joseph enjoys canoeing, dog rescue and Netflix with his wife, Lisa.
+Outside of the office, Joseph enjoys canoeing, dog rescue and spending time with his wife, Lisa and his son, Charlie.